ifreire/using_mechanize/README.md

                      run the command:
                      python setup.py install

-    3. No tested with captcha.
+    3. Not tested with captcha.